SingularityUniversity/formassembly-theme/documentation/public-theme-inspection-process.md

 Public themes created for all FormAssembly customers will go through the following inspection process before being approved for deployment.
+The same process is recommended for themes managed directly by Enterprise and Compliance Cloud customers.

 # A. Visual Theme Inspection